spsforks/QB64-Wiki/_MAPTRIANGLE.md

 * If the destination& image handle is the current [SCREEN](SCREEN) page, [_DEST](_DEST) or hardware layer, then it can be omitted.
 * **Hardware images** (created using mode 33 via [_LOADIMAGE](_LOADIMAGE) or [_COPYIMAGE](_COPYIMAGE)) can be used as the source or destination.

 ## Example(s)

-*Example 1:* Rotating the an image using a rotation and zoom SUB with _MAPTRIANGLE.
+Rotating the an image using a rotation and zoom SUB with _MAPTRIANGLE.

 ```vb